andrewabest/andrewbestdotcom/content/posts/the-line-in-the-sand.md

 What Will I _Get_?
 ==================

 At the start of our engagement, we set a goal that we are seeking to achieve, and a budget within which we think we can achieve it.
-Achieving this goal is the _outcome_ we want, and the expectation as to whether we will achieve it or not is the most important to manage - however often this will be a lag matric.
+Achieving this goal is the _outcome_ we want, and the expectation as to whether we will achieve it or not is the most important to manage - however often this will be a lag metric.
 We will only know whether we have succeeded once the software is running in production and can measure our level of success.

 Most stakeholders - Product Owners or otherwise - care about more than just the goal.
 They want to know about what they are going to get - what will the software do?
 Will it have all of the functionality that has been requested?
 Will it have that report the CFO requested last week after he sat in on sprint review?
 Are we going to be able to implement configurable communication types for users?